mattroumaya/surveymonkey/README.md

 ### Authentication

-Add the SurveyMonkey account’s OAuth token to your .Renviron file, like
-this: `sm_oauth_token =
-"kmda332fkdlakfld8am7ml3dafka-dafknalkfmalkfad-THIS IS NOT THE REAL KEY THOUGH"`
+Add the SurveyMonkey account’s OAuth token to your .Rprofile file.
+To open and edit that file, run `usethis::edit_r_profile()`, then add a line like this: `sm_oauth_token = "kmda332fkdlakfld8am7ml3dafka-dafknalkfmalkfad-THIS IS NOT THE REAL KEY THOUGH"`